sumit-ingewar/TicTacToe/README.md

 # TicTacToe
-Simple Tic Tac Toe game in Kotlin , to explore how Android development with kotlin
+Simple Tic Tac Toe game in Kotlin , to explore Android development with kotlin